woiv1011/MP3-Encoder/README.md

     + check that parameter is actually a directory path
 + more safety checks
     + put lame_encode_buffer etc in try-catch block or c equivalent to prevent segfault
-+ check if it's a wav file by reading wav header
+    + check if it's a wav file by reading wav header instead/in addition to checking last 4 chars
+    + replace all variants of string function with n variants, when possible
 + parallelize with pthreads
 + TEST application on windows and linux
-    + compare output with lame binary at equal settings ?
+    + MAYBE compare output with lame binary at equal settings ?
-    +
++ Clean up Code
++ MAYBE port to C++ for exception handling ?